MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

    * Restarting with a different environment configuration
    * Clearing the auth cache

 * The main browser process failed.
-See [Handle main browser process crashes](#handle-main-browser-process-crashes), above.
+See [The main browser process has exited unexpectedly](#the-main-browser-process-has-exited-unexpectedly), above.

 This event is intended for operations involving the WebView2 Runtime resources.
 Your application can use the _exit kind_ and the _process ID_ from the event args to determine when and how to handle the event.
 For example, you might want coordinate with your `ProcessFailed` event handlers to prevent race conditions that could arise from attempting recovery while also trying to remove the user data folder.